pingcap/docs/tidb-cloud/monitor-built-in-monitoring.md

 If a pane does not provide any metrics, the possible reasons are as follows:
 - The workload of the corresponding cluster does not trigger this metric.
 For example, the failed query metric is always empty in the case of no failed queries.
 - The cluster version is low.
 You need to upgrade it to the latest version of TiDB to see these metrics.

-- If all the above scenarios are excluded, please contact technical support.
+If all these reasons are excluded, you can contact the [PingCAP support team](/tidb-cloud/tidb-cloud-support.md) for troubleshooting.